The NBA's playoff chase is in its final days. Here's a look at what's happening

 Numbers watch

-—For the first time, the NBA could have three players make 300 3-pointers in a season.
-Detroit's Malik Beasley has 305, Minnesota's Anthony Edwards has 303 and Golden State’s Stephen Curry has 294.
+— For the first time, the NBA could have three players make 300 3-pointers in a season.
+Detroit's Malik Beasley and Minnesota's Anthony Edwards each have 305 and Golden State’s Stephen Curry has 297.
 Edwards and Beasley are the fourth and fifth players with 300 3s in a season in NBA history.
 Curry has five seasons of 300 3s or more, James Harden has one and Klay Thompson has one.

-—There have been four instances of teammates each having 250 3-pointers in a season: Curry and Thompson did it four times when they were the Warriors' “Splash Brothers.”
-Boston could have three players reach that number this season: Derrick White is already there with 258, Payton Pritchard has 246 and Jayson Tatum has 243.
+— There have been four instances of teammates each having 250 3-pointers in a season: Curry and Thompson did it four times when they were the Warriors' “Splash Brothers.”
+Boston could have three players reach that number this season: Derrick White is already there with 262, Jayson Tatum has 247 and Payton Pritchard has 246.

 Stat of the day